 Keep in mind that vitiligo on your penis may be harder to treat than vitiligo in other areas, due to the sensitivity of your genital skin.

 Topical creams and ointments may help to reduce the appearance of vitiligo.
 These usually include anti-inflammatory corticosteroid creams or ointments containing tacrolimus or pimecrolimus, which affect your body’s immune response.

 You should only use a corticosteroid cream on your penis if your doctor recommends it.
 Long-term use could cause side effects, such as skin irritation and skin atrophy.

 Ointments containing pimecrolimus or tacrolimus may be more effective with fewer side effects.
-A small 2007 study found that pimecrolimus cream almost completely restored pigmentation in two children with genital vitiligo.
+A small 2007 found that pimecrolimus cream almost completely restored pigmentation in two children with genital vitiligo.

 Using ultraviolet A, ultraviolet B, or excimer light to help restore pigment to the skin of your penis may be effective.

 However, too much ultraviolet light exposure to the genitals can also be dangerous and increase your risk of cancer, so make sure to work with a doctor who has lots of experience doing this kind of treatment.